goodcodedev/descr/README.md

 Descr
 =====

-Descr is a language for describing other languages.
+Descr is a small language for describing other languages.
 Given a description, currently it will create ast datatypes, parser (currently through [nom](https://github.com/Geal/nom)) and a visitor trait to traverse parsed source.